EOX

 Throat spasm

-Rarely, oxaliplatin can cause a spasm in the throat area around the voicebox (larynx).
+Rarely oxaliplatin can cause a spasm in the throat area around the voicebox (larynx).
 This can cause difficulties with swallowing and breathing.
-This might happen during treatment, or in the first few days after treatment.
+This might happen during or within hours of having oxaliplatin.

-This symptom may be worse in cold temperatures.
-During treatment, and for a few days afterwards, it may help to:
+The symptom may be worse in cold temperatures.
+During treatment and for a few days afterwards, it may help to:

 - avoid cold drinks and ice cubes